PetervanLunteren/object_detection_tutorial/README.md

 ```

 ## Step 4: Copy images
 Now you can place the images you want to use for the training in the `images` directory.
 I've prepared some images of dice-rolls if you don't have images yourself and just want to follow along with this tutorial.
-You can find them in `object_detection_tutorial/images_and_labels`.
+You can find them in `object_detection_tutorial/images_and_labels/images`.

-After all these steps your tree will look like this:
+After all these steps your folder will look like this:
 ```
 object_detection
 	|--- data